 What is CWPP?

-A cloud workload protection platform (CWPP) is a security solution created to secure workloads in modern cloud and data center settings.
+A cloud workload protection platform (CWPP) is a security solution created to secure cloud workloads in modern cloud and data center settings.
 For serverless workloads, virtual machines, containers, and physical machines everywhere, a powerful CWPP can offer standard security controls and visibility.
 When deployed workloads, CWPPs perform a vulnerability check before securing them with host-based intrusion prevention, identity-based micro-segmentation, optional anti-malware, and other measures.

 Characteristics of CWPP: